 Visa Code (810/2009/EC) is applied in all Schengen member countries when processing Schengen visas.
 The Visa Code is a Regulation of the European Parliament and European Council.

 The Schengen States, including Finland, have launched the Visa Information System (VIS) in the United Kingdom in November 2015.
-When applying for a Schengen visa to Finland, all applicants will be requested to submit their biometric data, including fingerprints and a photograph.
+When applying for a first Schengen visa to Finland, all applicants will be requested to submit their biometric data, including fingerprints and a photograph.
+Fingerprints are valid for 59 months.

 A Schengen visa to Finland must be applied in person at the Finnish Embassy.
 Submit your visa application no later than 15 days before travel.

-You can submit your application by appointment only.
-Appointment hours: Monday, Tuesday and Thursday 10.00 - 12.00.
+You can submit your application by online appointment only.

 The required supporting documents are imposed in the Visa Code and agreed upon in the local Schengen cooperation and therefore might vary in different countries.